Inspiration

 She shared her pains and struggles with me that day.
 I listened and encouraged, but little did I know that it was the last time I would be seeing her on this earth.
 We had our laughs too and ate some rice and stew together.
 I got a painful call three months after that visit saying she had passed away.

-As I walked behind her coffin at Atan cemetry, tears streamed down my eyes while another friend tried to console me.
+As I walked behind her coffin at Atan cemetery, tears streamed down my eyes while another friend tried to console me.
 I taught about all the dreams she shared with me.
 I taught about her then barely 1-year old son and how he may never know how special and caring his mother was.
 I taught about how she always overcame her challenges and why death had to take her in her prime.
 I had no answers.

 This was about 8 years ago and she was in her early 30’s.
 Her death changed my perception about life in some ways.
 I had about 7 years of deep friendship with her.